RicoJia/Fun_Projects/RJJE_Arm/Project_Notes.md

 ## TODO List
 1. DL Questions
-    1. Structure?
+    1. Structure of YOLO
     2. Other smaller alternative?
 This is what we want
     3. Training visualization: tensorboard?
         - how to label them?
 2. VoiceBox
+3. Use pyrealsense instead of launching the node itself
-3. protobuf - nanopb messaging system b/w arduino & laptop
+4. protobuf - nanopb messaging system b/w arduino & laptop
-4. STM 32.
+5. STM 32.
     1. Run ros on it. with an added topic for teaching mode
     2. Add
-5. Zero gravity?
+6. Zero gravity?

 ## Log
 1. going back to ros: